Impact of Government Shutdown on US Antitrust Merger Enforcement and CFIUS Reviews

 US Merger Enforcement

-• Due to its limited staff, the Premerger Notification Office of the FTC may not answer email or telephone inquiries regarding HSR rules or filing procedures.
+• The Premerger Notification Office of the FTC will not answer email or telephone inquiries regarding HSR rules or filing procedures.

-• HSR waiting periods will continue to run during a government shutdown and DOJ and FTC staff will continue to review premerger filings and conduct investigations to determine whether to challenge reported transactions under the antitrust laws.
+• HSR waiting periods will continue to run during a government shutdown and DOJ and FTC staff will continue to conduct investigations to determine whether to challenge reported transactions under the antitrust laws.

 • Second Requests will continue to be issued.